paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 The process through which an Applicant applies to become a subscriber of a CSP and the CSP validates the identity of the Applicant.

 #### Relying Party (RP)
-An entity that relies upon the subscriber's token and credentials or a verifier's assertion of a claimant’s identity, typically to process a transaction or grant access to information or a system.
+An entity that relies upon the subscriber's authenticator and credentials or a verifier's assertion of a claimant’s identity, typically to process a transaction or grant access to information or a system.

 #### Remote
 (*As in remote authentication or remote transaction*) An information exchange between network-connected devices where the information cannot be reliably protected end-to-end by a single organization’s security controls.